anubhavjain1000/social-media-ads-optimizer/README.md

 # 🎯 Social Media Ad Campaign Optimizer

-A data-driven Streamlit dashboard for analyzing and optimizing social media advertising campaigns to maximize ROI and ROAS.
+A data-driven Streamlit dashboard for analyzing and optimizing social media advertising campaigns to maximize ROI(Return on Investment) and ROAS(Return on Ad Spend)

 ## Features